freedaun/Brymen-BM869s/README.md

     0:10000:  09.824mA DC,  00.01mA AC
     0:10001:  09.824mA DC,  00.01mA AC

 With a line for each multimeter you have connected.
+Line elements:
+- `[0]` indicates which multimeter
+- `10001` is a label, which increments for each multimeter & sample
+- `09.824mA DC` readout of the main screen
+- `00.01mA AC` readout of the second screen, when applicable

 The same data is also written to `brymen.log`, for processing by another utility.
 Up to 4 backups are maintained, one for each session.

 If the script fails, execute again (the Brymen may need to wake up).